reactive/data-client/docs/core/api/Manager.md

 In conditional blocks, the action [type narrows](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#working-with-union-types), encouraging safe access to its members.

-In case we want to 'handle' a certain `action`, we can 'consume' it by not calling next.
+In case we want to 'handle' a certain [action](./Actions.md), we can 'consume' it by not calling next.

 <TypeScriptEditor>